BrandonTang89/CrowdfundingForSchools/README.md

 #### Database
 - Route for non-contributors to propose a project
-    - This is non-trivial since we probably should not create the corresponding stripe products and prices until the project is approved.
+    - We probably should not create the corresponding stripe products and prices until the project is approved.
+    - Might want to use the presence of a stripe product id as a flag for whether the product has been created.
 - Much better filtering settings when viewing the list of projectss
     - By school, status, etc
 - Better project listings, with sorting and stuff